Alovoa/alovoa/README.md

 Support us on Kickstarter! https://www.kickstarter.com/projects/nonononoki/alovoa-the-private-dating-app-for-you

 Demo: https://alovoa.herokuapp.com/.
 Database WILL be deleted after each update.
-A public MySQL update is used (thanks to remotemysql), do NOT post your personal information on the demo page, even though most of your info is encrypted.
+A public MySQL update is used, do NOT post your personal information on the demo page, even though most of your info is encrypted.
+Profile picture size limit had to be lowered to 5KB for money reasons.

 Alovoa aims to be the first widespread open-source dating web application on the web.
 What differs this from other platform?
 - No ads